Memory erasure: Selective memory suppression

 Selective memory suppression is also something that can occur without a person being consciously aware of suppressing the creation and retrieval of unwanted memories.
 When this occurs without the person knowing it is usually referred to as memory inhibition; the memory itself is called a repressed memory.

 Interruption of memory reconsolidation

 One of the ways scientists have attempted to erase these memories through suppression is by interrupting the reconsolidation of a memory.
-Memory consolidation of a memory is when a person recalls a memory, usually a fearful one, it becomes susceptible to alteration, and then gets stored again.
+Reconsolidation of a memory is when a person recalls a memory, usually a fearful one, it becomes susceptible to alteration, and then gets stored again.
 This has led many researchers to believe that this time period is the best time for memories to be altered or erased.
 Studies have shown that through behavioral training results showed that they were able to erase memories by tampering with memories during the reconsolidation phase.

 Destruction of neurons

 With evidence showing that different memories excite different neurons or system of neurons in the brain the technique of destroying select neurons in the brain to erase specific memories is also being researched.
 Studies have started to investigate the possibility of using distinct toxins along with biotechnology that allows the researchers to see which areas of the brain are being used during the reward learning process of making a memory to destroy target neurons.
 In a paper published in 2009, authors showed that neurons in the lateral amygdala that had a higher level of cyclic adenosine monophosphate response element-binding protein (CREB) were activated primarily over other neurons by fear memory expression.
 This indicated to them that these neurons were directly involved in the making of the memory trace for that fear memory.
 They then proceeded to train mice using auditory fear training to produce a fear memory.
 They proceeded to check which of the neurons were overexpressing CREB and then, using an inducible diphtheria-toxin strategy, they destroyed those neurons, resulting in persistent and strong memory erasure of the fear memory.

 Researchers have also found that the levels of the neurotransmitter, acetylcholine, can also effect which memories are most prominent in our minds.

 Due to the lack of understanding of the brain this technique of destroying neurons may have a much larger effect on the patient than just the removal of the intended memories.
 Due to this complex nature of the brain treatment that would stun the neurons instead of destroying them could be another approach that could be taken.